NilsBrause/libqre/README.md

 Some stuff will never be supported:

  - Literal '\' in a character class.
 Backslash always escapes.
  - Possesive quantifiers.
-Usr atomic groups.
+Use atomic groups.
  - Unicode aside from simple code points.
  - Recursion and subroutines.
 This is not a progarmming language.